ZoneMinder/mlapi/README.md

  cd mlapi
  pip install -r requirements.txt
  ```
+Note: You may need other typical ml support libs.
+Forgot which.
+Feel free to PR and extend requirements.txt

 Running
 ========
-You may need other typical ml support libs.
-Forgot which.
-Feel free to PR and extend requirements.txt

 To run the server:
 ```
 python ./api.py